kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-Extracting-data-from-GraphQL-endpoint.md

 client = Client(transport=transport, fetch_schema_from_transport=True)
 ```

+## Load latest data

-We can interact with the API using variables.
-So if we need to automate some kind of filtering it is possible.
-For example if we only want the newest data since the last run, we can query the latest block in the database and only get data from after this block from the API.
+If we need to automate some kind of filtering, we can interact with the API using variables.
+For example if we only want the newest data since the last run, we can query the latest block in the Snowflake database and only get data from after this block from the API.

+First we define the variable.

 ```python
 variables = {